NomicFoundation/hardhat/README.md

     - Don't use solidity-parser.
 Two options:
         1. Replace the parser with solidity-parser-antlr once its relicenced.
         2. Use solc to detect imports so this is process error-compatible with the compilation.
 If done, cache the imports as loading solc is slow?

-* TS contract models
-    - Select a typescript contract generator and integrate it
-    - Make a task to run typescript tests

 * Optimizations
     - Compile solc to wasm instead of asm.js